EU lawmakers set to declare 'climate emergency' ahead of U.N. conference

 Current targets aim to cut the EU’s greenhouse gas emissions by 40% by 2030 from 1990 levels.
 Von der Leyen hopes to raise the goal to at least 50%.

-All but three of the EU’s 28 member states have signed up to this aim, but objections from Poland, Hungary and the Czech Republic prevented the bloc promoting its stance at a U.N. climate action summit in September.
+All but three of the EU’s 28 member states have signed up to this objective, but objections from Poland, Hungary and the Czech Republic prevented the bloc promoting its stance at a U.N. climate action summit in September.

 Several countries, regions and organisations have symbolically declared a “climate emergency” to emphasise the urgency of the issue.

-Editing by John Chalmers and Kevin Liffey
+Editing by John Chalmers and Mark Heinrich